gaeaplus/gaeaplus/README.md

 The project extends the Worldwind Java core with features crucial for advanced real-time rendering of geospatial information, including optimized Render-to-Texture capabilities enabling visualization of large vector datasets, GLSL Shader support built directly into the Worldwind render loop making custom visual effects a breeze, deferred rendering, and a flexible WFS & GML support.

+This project is part of the [NASA Worldwind Challenge](http://eurochallenge.como.polimi.it/).
+The source code will become available on June 21, 2013!

 REALTIME VECTOR RENDERING ENGINE
 ================================
 Visualise massive vector data sets at arbitrary level of detail.
 Gaea+ Render2Texture technology transforms all your lines and polygons into a single memory-friendly tile pyramid on the fly.
 You will never notice that lines and polygons are rendered as textures.
 The only thing you will notice is the speed and responsiveness!